Some Questions and Answers about Child Support

 Q2: How often can I get this money?

-A2: Child support is usually paid every month until the child turns 18 years old, or while the child is a full-time student getting a college or university degree.
+A2: Child support is usually paid every month until the child grows up.
+This is usually until the child turns 18 years old, or while the child is a full-time student getting a college or university degree.
 If the child is disabled and needs financial support, the payments may continue for longer.

 Q3: When can I get child support?

 A3: When parents stop living together, they have to decide where the child will live, and who will look after and raise the child.
 The child might spend some time with each parent.
 But if one parent begins to look after the child most of the time, that parent usually has the legal right to get child support payments from the other parent.

 A4: If your child lives with you most of the time, the child’s other parent will probably have to pay you child support.
 The law says that if the child lives with you 60% of the time or more, that is most of the time.